godaddy/gasket/docs/guides/authoring-presets.md

 ```

 These particular keys come from inspecting the prompts shipped internally by
-[`gasket create` cli prompts).
+[`gasket create` cli prompts].
 Without any extensions, the Gasket CLI ships
-these prompts which you can override:
+these overridable prompts:

 - `appDescription` - `String`
   - Application desciption placed into `package.json.description`